-Our AIP targets were built around students in the top 2 bands in NAPLAN however with the changes to NAPLAN these measures are no longer applicable and therefore we focused on targets using other school-based assessments.
-Pleasingly our mathematics assessments in PAT, On Demand and our teacher judgement data indicate a reduction of students below the expected level and an increase in students working above the expected level.
+Pleasingly, our school-based assessments indicate the continued growth of our students across the curriculum.
+Our mathematics assessments in PAT, and our teacher judgement data indicate a further reduction of students below the expected level and an increase in students working above the expected level.
 Our NAPLAN results are also pleasing with the percentage of students with strong and exceeding proficiency levels above similar and state schools percentages.
-The interim NAPLAN relative growth for our Year 5 students was also pleasing and above similar and state school percentages.